INTEARnear/events-api-websocket-server/README.md

 - `/v0/trade/trade_swap`, optional message `{"involved_token_account_ids": <string>, "account_id": <string>}`: Get swap events, contains all raw pool swap events and net balance changes.
 All query parameters are optional. `involved_token_account_ids` is an account id of the token contract.
 Can contain multiple (usually you'd want 1 or 2) comma-separated values to filter by all these tokens. `account_id` is an account id of the trader.
 - `/v0/trade/trade_pool_change`, optional message `{"pool_id": <string>}`: Get pool change events, when someone swaps, adds/removes liquidity, etc. All query parameters are optional. `pool_id` is a string in format `REF-<number>`.

+Protocol:

+- (optional) Client -> Server: filter message ('optional message', different for each event)
+- Server -> Client: Event JSON
+- Server -> Client: Event 2 JSON

+and so on.
+The filter can be changed in the middle of connection, and will be applied immediately.

 Currently, only NFT API is implemented.